Edelweiss Pirates: Early years

 The origins of the Edelweißpiraten were before the Second World War, as the state-controlled Hitler Youth (Hitlerjugend) was mobilized to indoctrinate young people, at the expense of the leisure activities previously offered to them.
 This tension was exacerbated once the war began and youth leaders were conscripted.
 The Edelweißpiraten offered young people considerable freedom to express themselves and to mingle with members of the opposite sex.
 This was unlike Nazi youth movements, which were strictly segregated by sex, the Hitler Youth being for boys and the League of German Girls (Bund Deutscher Mädel) for girls.
 Although predominantly male, the Edelweißpiraten consisted of male and female members.
 They used many symbols of the outlawed German Youth Movement, including their tent (the Kohte), their style of clothing (the Jungenschaftsjacke), and their songs.

 The first Edelweißpiraten appeared in the late 1930s in western Germany, comprising mostly young people between 14 and 18.
 Individual groups were closely associated with different regions but were identifiable by a common style of dress with their own edelweiss badge and by their opposition to what they saw as the paramilitary nature of the Hitler Youth.
-Subgroups of the Edelweißpiraten included the Navajos, centered on Cologne, especially the Ehrenfeld area; the Kittelbach Pirates of Oberhausen and Düsseldorf; and the Roving Dudes of Essen.
+Subgroups of the Edelweißpiraten included the Navajos, (Note: The Navajos were named after the Navajo people.) centered on Cologne, especially the Ehrenfeld area; the Kittelbach Pirates of Oberhausen and Düsseldorf; and the Roving Dudes of Essen.
 According to one Nazi official in 1941, "Every child knows who the Kittelbach Pirates are.
 They are everywhere; there are more of them than there are Hitler Youth...
 They beat up the patrols...
 They never take no for an answer."

 Although they rejected the Nazis' authoritarianism, the Edelweißpiratens nonconformist behaviour tended to be restricted to petty provocations.
 Despite this, they represented a group of youth who rebelled against the government's regimentation of leisure and were unimpressed by the propaganda touting Volksgemeinschaft (people's community).
 During the war, many Edelweißpiraten supported the Allies and assisted deserters from the German Army.
 Some groups also collected propaganda leaflets dropped by Allied aircraft and pushed them through letterboxes.